 J&K: Bus services for govt staff in Baramulla district started

-Jammu, Aug 16: A dedicated bus service has been started for government employees to ferry them to and from their offices in Jammu and Kashmir's Baramulla district, officials said Friday.
+Jammu, Aug 16: A dedicated bus service has been started for government employees to ferry them to and from their offices in Jammu and Kashmir's Baramulla district, officials said on Friday.

 The directions in this regard were given by Deputy Commissioner G N Itoo at a meeting convened to review the attendance of employees in the district.
 The deputy commissioner directed officials to make all necessary arrangements for employees to attend work, they added.

 The deputy commissioner was informed that a comprehensive transportation plan was already in place to ferry government employees to and from their offices.
-As per the plan, SRTC buses to general bus stand in Baramulla, will be available for employees at the different locations, including SMHS Hospital in Srinagar ( 8.30 am), Sopore (9 am), Watergam (9 am), Uri (8.30 am) and Tangmarg (8.30 am).
+As per the plan, SRTC buses to general bus stand in Baramulla will be available for employees at the different locations, including SMHS Hospital in Srinagar ( 8.30 am), Sopore (9 am), Watergam (9 am), Uri (8.30 am) and Tangmarg (8.30 am).

 [UNSC meet on Kashmir ends; India-Pak urged to avoid actions that would 'escalate the situation']